duskmoon314/THU_MAC/README.md

 create a new folder `data` and put the provided data set `image_exp` in

-## References
+## Design

-relevant references of the 4 tasks are put in the folder `references`
+Add the final version of our design